fredzko/f_timer/README.md

 # f_timer
-timer functions for non interrupting tasks on arduino (like blink without "delay()")
+timer tool for use in non-interrupting tasks on arduino (like blink without "delay()")

 ## description
 the timer class will work in the background using the millis() function, but will only occupy computational power when asked for *isExpired()*, for example.
 Therefore it is non-blocking and can be used to blink an LED while simultaneously doing something else.